 While CVs have been shown to be less predictive in helping you find the best candidates for the job, we understand it can sometimes be difficult to give up on using them in one go.

-If your hiring team is having difficulties letting go of CVs/Résumés when it comes to deciding who to move through to the next hiring stage, we recommend using Applied's CV/résumé review feature as a first step toward de-biasing your hiring process.
+If your hiring team is having difficulties letting go of CVs/Résumés when it comes to deciding who to move through to the next hiring stage, we recommend using Applied's CV/résumé review tool as a first step toward de-biasing your hiring process.

 After you have used this review method for some roles, your team can then adopt more predictive and inclusive hiring methods.
 Learn more about these methods here